Skip to content

 These are some of the most popular countries for German retirees:

-• Mexico: Mexico will be the most expat-friendly country in the world in 2022, according to Internations, and expats are delighted by the friendliness of its people.
-In addition, the cost of living is lower than in many Western countries, and there are many places where you can rent an apartment or buy a house for little money.
-According to statistics from the website WorldData.info, the cost of living in Mexico is 40% lower than in Germany.
+• Emigrating to Mexico: According to the InterNations survey, Mexico is the most expat-friendly country in the world in 2022.
+Expats are impressed by the friendliness of the inhabitants.
+Not only that, but the cost of living is lower than in many Western countries and there are many places where you can rent an apartment or buy a house for little money.
+According to statistics from the website Länderdaten.info, the cost of living in Mexico is 40% lower than in Germany.

-• Thailand: Thailand is also one of the countries where you can enjoy your retirement the most!
-In Thailand, you can live very well on a small pension.
-Even €500 – €1000 per person is enough to live comfortably.
-Of course, it depends on the region and your lifestyle, but the average cost of living is much lower than in Germany.
+• Emigrating to Thailand: Thailand is also one of the best countries in which to enjoy retirement!
+Thailand is a great place to live on a small pension.
+Even €500 – €1000 per person is enough to lead a comfortable life.
+Of course, it always depends on the region and your own lifestyle, but it is clear that the average cost of living is many times lower than in Germany.

-• Canada: More and more retirees are also moving to Canada.
-The proximity to the USA, the excellent quality of life, and the security are reasons Canada is highly recommended for emigration.
+• Emigrating to Canada: More and more retirees are also moving to Canada.
+The proximity to the USA, the good quality of life and the security are some of the reasons why Canada is highly recommended for emigration.

 Several countries within Europe are ideal for a relaxed retirement:

-• Portugal has become increasingly popular in recent years, offering a high quality of life at an affordable price.
-Rents and property prices are comparatively low, and there are good deals on food and services.
+• Emigrating to Portugal: This European country has become increasingly popular in recent years as it offers a high quality of life at an affordable price.
+Rents and property prices are comparatively low, and there are also good deals on food and services.

-• Spain, especially the southern and inland regions, offers an excellent opportunity to enjoy retirement as the cost of living is lower than in many other parts of Europe.
+• Emigrating to Spain: Especially the regions in the south and inland of Spain, offer great opportunities to enjoy life in retirement, as the cost of living is lower than in many other parts of Europe.

-• Austria is another favored country for German retirees.
-The proximity to Germany, the similar culture, and the excellent quality of life are some of the reasons.
+• Emigrating to Austria: Our neighboring country is another popular country for retirees from Germany.
+The proximity to Germany, the similar culture and the good quality of life are some of the reasons.

 Here is an article from Focus Online on pension taxation abroad: Tax havens put to the test: These are the cheapest places to retire abroad.